Skip to main content

 Bliny (Thin Pancakes)

-Thin pancakes similar to French crepes, served with sweet toppings (jam, honey, condensed milk) or savory fillings (mushrooms, cheese, meat).
-Maslenitsa festival tradition.
-Versatile comfort food.
+Thin pancakes close to French crepes, served with sweet toppings like jam, honey, or condensed milk, or rolled around savory fillings of mushrooms, cheese, or meat.
+They are central to the Maslenitsa festival and a year-round comfort food.

 Allergens: